-- 25. Any Shareholder attending the AGM has the right to ask questions.
-CCEP must cause to be answered any such question relating to the business being dealt with at the AGM, but no such answer need be given if (a) to do so would interfere unduly with the preparation for the meeting or involve the disclosure of confidential information, (b) the answer has already been given on a website in the form of an answer to a question, or (c) it is undesirable in the interests of CCEP or the good order of the meeting that the question be answered. - 26.
-As Shareholders are unable to attend this year's AGM due COVID-19 restrictions, we recognise that they will not have the opportunity to ask questions at the Meeting.
-Therefore, if Shareholders have questions for the Board in relation to the matters to be discussed at the AGM, please submit them by email to shareholders@ccep.com by 5.15pm on 24 May 2021 (or, in the event of any adjournment, at least 48 hours before the time of the adjourned meeting).
+- 23. Any Shareholder attending the AGM has the right to ask questions.
+CCEP must cause to be answered any such question relating to the business being dealt with at the AGM, but no such answer need be given if (a) to do so would interfere unduly with the preparation for the meeting or involve the disclosure of confidential information, (b) the answer has already been given on a website in the form of an answer to a question, or (c) it is undesirable in the interests of CCEP or the good order of the meeting that the question be answered. - 24.
+Although this year's AGM will be ran as an open Meeting, we recognise that some Shareholders may not attend due to COVID-19 risks and will therefore not have the opportunity to ask questions at the Meeting.
+Therefore, if Shareholders have questions for the Board in relation to the matters to be discussed at the AGM, please submit them by email to shareholders@ccep.com by 12.00pm on 25 May 2022 (or, in the event of any adjournment, at least 48 hours before the time of the adjourned meeting).